-The Hazardous Materials Regulations (49 CFR 171.15 and 171.16) require you to report certain types of hazardous materials incidents.
+The Hazardous Materials Regulations (49 CFR 171.15 and 171.16) require you to report certain types of hazardous materials or dangerous goods incidents.
 Incident reports are vital to transportation safety.
 The report data allows regulatory organizations to identify trends and emerging safety risks, helps to prioritize resources based on risk, and to identify repeat shippers of undeclared dangerous goods.

 You are required to submit an immediate notice (within 12 hours) to the National Response Center (NRC) when any of the following incidents occur in transportation, including loading, unloading, and temporary storage:

 - A person is killed;

 - A person is admitted to a hospital;

 - The general public is evacuated for over an hour;